Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 |---|---|---|

-| Preference | User choices and opinions | ”Prefers dark mode”, “Uses Qwen3 for routing” |
+| Preference | User choices and opinions | ”Prefers dark mode”, “Uses keyword router for Agent-API” |

 | Requirement | Needs and specs | ”Must support 200K context”, “Needs FP8 quantization” |